 Keep your long-term goals in your short-term memory

-Write down and talk about your long-term financial goals you have in life.
+Write down and talk about the long-term financial goals you have in life.

 Are you saving for a down payment?

 Do you want to have an early retirement?

 Are you trying to destroy your student loans?

 Figure out what your long-term goals and write them down!
 Writing down your goals improves the chance of you achieving them tenfold.

 The key to sticking with long-term goals is keeping them in your short-term memory.
 Don’t forget why you are saving money each month.
 Talk about and re-evaluate your goals on a monthly basis.

 Frugal friends are your best friends